elmot/vaadin-fluent-api/README.md

 Official releases of this add-on are available at Vaadin Directory.

-**TODO** finish this

-For Maven instructions, download and reviews, go to http://vaadin.com/addon/TODO
+For Maven instructions, download and reviews, go to https://vaadin.com/directory#!addon/fluent-api-add-on

 ## Building and running demo
 ```bash